The Ultimate Back-to-School Tip List for Parents of Preschoolers and Kindergartners 2018

 Set aside time and limits for screen time

 Back to school tech tips include limiting screen time to accommodate your child’s new daily routine.
 While you might already have solid screen rules in place, we often get lax in the summer when there’s no homework or projects to complete.
 Also be sure to research your child’s school and curriculum to find educational apps to support what your child will learn in school.
+Learning videos and games can also help your child.

 Take advantage of tax free holidays to stock up on school supplies